edgedb/rfcs/text/1004-transactions-api.rst

 ``ReadOnly*`` counterparts differ from non-read-only ones in two important ways:

-1. They send read-only flag to the compiler, so compiler rejects queries that modify data.
+1. They send read-only flag to the database server, which can reject queries that modify data.
 And *may* use replica connection.
 2. Works as type-checker hint that function that received a connection does no modifications to the data.